 However, this tutorial will only treat Excel VBA i.e. Programming Excel application with VBA.

 VBA is an event-driven object-based programming language.
 Event-driven programming refers to the creation of a program that is designed to run when the user generates a stimulus.
 For example, a keystroke on your keyboard or a mouse click may trigger specific pieces of a program to execute i.e. some codes are executed in response to some event taking place,” nothing happens until something happens”.

-Being object based means that components of an application are regarded or seen as objects.
+Being object based means that components of an application are seen as objects.
 For example, in Excel, components like Workbooks, Worksheets, Cells, Charts, etc. are Objects and they can all be used and manipulated to a desired end.